Teseractus/Teseractus/README.md

-- I’m @Teseractus
+- I’m @Teseractus Raybel CB
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Procurement
-- 🌱 I’m currently learning Data Science, Statistics
+- 🌱 I’m currently working as a  Data Science Contractor.
 - 💞️ I’m looking to collaborate on Data Science projects